Child Sponsorship FAQs

 World Vision has had a Child Sponsorship programme for more than 70 years, we pair donors with a vulnerable child who needs protection and empowerment.

-Child Sponsorship brings much-needed change to more than just one child — the benefits you help provide extends to each child's family, their community and other children in need.
+Child Sponsorship brings much-needed change to more than just one child — the benefits you help provide extends to each child's family, their community and other sponsorship communities around the world.

 This is because World Vision partners, plans and works alongside local community members to help build healthy, sustainable communities for vulnerable children in the world’s hardest places.
 Learn more about how Child Sponsorship works.